getporter/porter/docs/content/authoring-bundles.md

 * `MIXIN`: The name of the mixin that will handle this step.
 In the example above, `helm` is the mixin.
 * `outputs`: Any outputs provided by the steps.
 The `name` is required but the rest of the the schema for the output is specific to the mixin.
 In the example above, the mixin will make the Kubernetes secret data available as outputs.
+By default, all output values are considered sensitive and will be masked in console output.

 ## Dependencies